shamansir/blog/en/_posts/2014-09-06-generating-functional-parsers.md

 Following this example you might observe that every operator in generated parsers is a postponed function (at least, but not at last).
 I'll list them all below, one by one, all _The Mighty 18_ of them.

-They are intended to impress you at the first glance, so no need in getting everything to the deepest deep – later you'll have a chance either to dig into any level of details you'll find required, or freely drop it as unuseful just after this chapter's end.
+They are intended to impress you at the first glance, so no need in getting everything to the deepest deep – later you'll have a chance either to dig into any level of details you'll find required, or freely drop it as useless just after this chapter's end.
 [Or you may drop it even here, why bother?]

 A quick look into global things: